urbit/urbit/urb/zod/pub/docs/dev/hoon/leap-in/web-apps.md

 `/~~/home/pub/click` on your server.
 Usually, this is `ship-name.urbit.org/~~/home/pub/click`.

-*Exercises*:

-- Open the app in multiple tabs, click the button, and verify that all the tabs stay in sink.
-Poke it manually from the command line and verify the tabs are updated as well.

 Note that the app doesn't have anything web-specific in itself.
 As far as it knows, it's just receiving pokes and subscriptions.
 The javascript is fairly pure as well, sending and receiving json everywhere.
 The marks are the translation layer, and they're the only things that need to know how the hoon types map to json.

+**Exercise**:

+- Open the app in multiple tabs, click the button, and verify that all the tabs stay in sink.
+Poke it manually from the command line and verify the tabs are updated as well.